-The region has experienced relatively modest growth over the last 20 years, increasing 0.9 per cent per annum from 1996-2018, compared to the national population growth rate of 1.2 per cent per annum2.
-However, over the five years from 2013-18 the region grew by 7 per cent, nearly double the average growth rate over the prior decade and higher than originally forecast3.
+The region has experienced relatively modest growth over the last 20 years, increasing 0.9 percent per annum from 1996-2018, compared to the national population growth rate of 1.2 percent per annum2.
+However, over the five years from 2013-18 the region grew by 7 percent, nearly double the average growth rate over the prior decade and higher than originally forecast3.

-Around 22 per cent of people in the Wellington Region live with a disability4.
+Around 22 percent of people in the Wellington Region live with a disability4.
 Universal accessibility is recognised as a human right.
 However, the transport system does not always provide for people with accessibility needs, including those with disabilities.
-The region's growing and aging population means more people will have accessibility needs in the future.
+The region's growing and ageing population means more people will have accessibility needs in the future.
 Tailoring services and infrastructure to meet different needs of communities across the region will need to be a focus for future planning.

-Figure 19: Regional population growth 2013-18
+Figure 20: Regional population growth 2013-18